Omar-Karimov/Credit-Decision-Model-MLOps/README.md

 # CI/CD Pipeline Overview

-Our project implements a continuous integration and continuous deployment (CI/CD) pipeline that streamlines the development, testing, and deployment of our machine learning (ML) application.
-Below, we provide an overview of the pipeline stages and the Jenkins freestyle projects that manage each stage.
+This project implements a continuous integration and continuous deployment (CI/CD) pipeline that streamlines the development, testing, and deployment of machine learning (ML) application.
+Below, provided an overview of the pipeline stages and the Jenkins freestyle projects that manage each stage.

 ![CI/CD Pipeline Overview](docs/pipeline.jpg)